maebug/Kolo/README.md

 ### Other Commands

+Uninstalls the Model from Ollama.

 ```bash
 ./uninstall_model.ps1 "God"
 ```

+Lists all models installed on Ollama and the training model directories for both torchtune and unsloth.

 ```bash
 ./list_models.ps1
 ```

+Deletes the entire training output folder.

 ```bash
 ./delete_model.ps1 "GodOutput" -Tool "unsloth|torchtune"
 ```

+Copies all the scripts and files inside `/scripts` into Kolo at `/app/`

 ```bash
 ./copy_scripts.ps1
 ```

+Copies all the torchtune config files inside `/torchtune` into Kolo at `/app/torchtune`

 ```bash
 ./copy_configs.ps1